CHAKFI/WScientific-Production/README.md

  # Descreption:

-## Management platform for the scientific production of universities.
+## Management platform for the scientific papers of universities.

 ## Features:

-- **Dashboard: CEDOC operator, structure chief, professor, administrator.**
+- **Dashboard: CEDOC operator, administrator.**
 - **Search.**